Machine Shop Business Valuation

 Machine Shop Valuation Calculator & Exit Planning Built for Precision Manufacturing Owners

-Machine shops with CNC capabilities and diversified customer bases trade at 2.5x-4.0x SDE.
-YourExitValue tracks the equipment, workforce, and certification metrics buyers use to price acquisitions.
+Machine shops with modern CNC equipment, diversified customer base, skilled technicians and quality certifications trade at 2.5x-4.0x SDE or 4.0x-6.5x EBITDA.
+YourExitValue tracks equipment capability, customer concentration, technician retention, quality certifications, industry focus, and recurring work that buyers use to price acquisitions.

 Free Machine Shop Valuation Calculator